oscbyspro/Ultimathnum/README.md

 }
 ```

-Note that each operation propagates failure by setting `Fallible<Value>`'s error indicator, which is
+Note that each operation propagates failure by setting Fallible\<Value\>'s error indicator, which is
 lazily checked in the throwing *prune(\_:)* method.
 Alternatively, you may use *optional(\_:)*, *result(\_:)*
 *unwrap(\_:)*, *assert(\_:)* or plain *value* and *error* to validate your results.
 Also, note that each
-operation accepts both `Value` and `Fallible<Value>` inputs to make error handling as seamless as possible.
+operation accepts both `Value` and Fallible\<Value\> inputs to make error handling as seamless as possible.
 In the same vein, use any of the common arithmetic operators for trapping or wrapping results:

 ```swift
 static func  +(lhs: consuming Self, borrowing Self) -> Self // trapping static func &+(lhs: consuming Self, borrowing Self) -> Self // wrapping
 ```

+### Upsize binary integer elements with LoadInt\<Element\>

+The *data* integer types lets you downsize *binary* integer elements by reinterpretation.
+This awesome power
+comes from the strict *systems* integer memory layout requirements.
+Note that you may not upsize integers in
+this way because the memory alignment of a smaller *systems* integer may not be compatible with a larger *systems*
+integer.
+Instead, you may use LoadInt\<Element\> to load elements of any size.
+It performs an unaligned load when
+possible and handles the case where the load would read past the end.

 <a name="doubleintkit"/>